jobrunr/website/content/en/documentation/configuration/quarkus/_index.md

 quarkus.jobrunr.database.skip-create=false
-quarkus.jobrunr.database.table-prefix= # allows to set a table prefix (e.g. schema for all tables) quarkus.jobrunr.database.datasource= # allows to specify a DataSource specifically for JobRunr quarkus.jobrunr.job-scheduler.enabled=true quarkus.jobrunr.background-job-server.enabled=false quarkus.jobrunr.background-job-server.worker-count= #this value normally is defined by the amount of CPU's that are available
+quarkus.jobrunr.database.table-prefix= # allows to set a table prefix (e.g. schema for all tables) quarkus.jobrunr.database.datasource= # allows to specify a DataSource specifically for JobRunr quarkus.jobrunr.database.type= # if you have multiple supported storage providers available in your application (e.g. an SQL DataSource and Elasticsearch), it allows to specify which database to choose.
+Valid values are 'sql', 'mongodb', 'redis-lettuce', 'redis-jedis' and 'elasticsearch'. quarkus.jobs.default-number-of-retries=10 #the default number of retries for a failing job quarkus.jobs.retry-back-off-time-seed=3 #the default time seed for the exponential back-off policy. quarkus.jobrunr.job-scheduler.enabled=true quarkus.jobrunr.background-job-server.enabled=false quarkus.jobrunr.background-job-server.worker-count= #this value normally is defined by the amount of CPU's that are available